 We provide dancers and performers of all ages and levels as well as artistic choreographers the opportunity to be involved in professional level productions and workshops.
 We strive to enrich the community by increasing dance appreciation through these events as well as to develop life skills in local youth who join OPG.
 Skills such as dedication, work ethic, team work and professionalism are learned through participation in the caliber of performance we achieve all while spreading the spirit of dance as a dynamic art form.
 With a fourteen year history, OPG has touched the lives of thousands in our local community and is continually looking for ways to partner with other organizations to bring even more, the joy of dance.
 Website: olympicperformancegroup.org

 Ovation! presents quality theatrical productions by and for our community while engaging all age groups in enriching theatrical and arts education experiences.
 Ovation! produces two to three mainstage productions per year and operates education programs that span multiple stages of life and foster interaction between diverse age groups.
 Programming includes Crescendo, an adult vocal ensemble; the Northwest Young Actor’s Studio; and summer GLEE camps for youth and adults.
-Founded in 2003 as a volunteer run organization, Ovation! has produced thirty-two shows in fifteen years.
+Founded in 2003 as a volunteer run organization, Ovation! has produced thirty-five shows in eighteen years.
 As a teaching organization, Ovation! has produced top-notch talent nurtured by first-class educators.